Introduction customer trends and new food sources: what are the food safety risks involved?

 • Any type of food production approach must have food safety as an essential requirement.

-• For legislation and to remain relevant and keep customers safe, consumption habits will need to be taken into account.
+• For legislation and guidelines to remain relevant and keep customers safe, consumption habits will need to be taken into account.

 • Consumers should also be encouraged to educate themselves about the risks involved with new food production methods, novelty foods, and trends.
 [2] [5]